wavefrontHQ/docs/pages/doc/ingestion_policies.md

 3. On the **Ingestion Policies** tab, click the ellipsis icon next to the policy that you want to edit and click **Edit**.
 4. In each panel, apply the necessary changes and click **Next**, and in the **Create** panel, click **Save**.

-{% include note.html content="Removing the PPS limit dissociates the alert from the ingestion policy."%}
+{% include note.html content="Removing the PPS limit dissociates the alert from the ingestion policy and deletes the alert."%}

 ## Delete an Ingestion Policy